cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 * Subject.
 The subject section has the same format as the issuer, identifying the receiver of the public key through a sequence of name-value pairs.
 This sequence is in the profile restricted to a single pair, subject name and associated (unique) value.
 For an IoT-device, the MAC-derived EUI-64 serves this purpose well.

 * Subject public key info.
 For the IoT devices, elliptic curve cryptography based algorithms have clear advantages.
-For the IoT profile the public key algorithm is fixed to prime256v1.
+For the IoT profile the public key algorithm is by default assumed to be prime256v1.

 * Issuer Unique ID and Subject Unique ID.
 These fields are optional in X.509 and MUST NOT be used with the CBOR profile.